 Editor’s note: We continue to provide resources that allow our associates to adapt to changing needs resulting from COVID-19.
-For example, as of August 2020, our COVID-19 Emergency Leave Policy has been extended through January 31, 2021.
+For example, as of December 2020, our COVID-19 Emergency Leave Policy has been extended through July 5, 2021.
+We are also requiring all shoppers to wear face coverings.
 You can find the most up-to-date information here.
-Beginning July 20, we are also requiring all shoppers to wear face coverings.

 March 10, 2020